aionnetwork/aion-docs/tokens/aion-desktop-wallet/upgrading-the-wallet.en.md

 ![Replace the Current Aion Wallet Application](/tokens/aion-desktop-wallet/images/mac-replace.png)

 6. Run your Aion Wallet from the `Applications` folder.
-7. You should be able to see you old accounts.
+7. You should be able to see your old accounts.
 If they are there, feel free to delete the backup you made in step 1.

 ## Windows